queueit/KnownUser.V3.Akamai/README.md

    - 3.3 Push integration config to Akamai EdgeKV
  - Step 4: Upload the Queue-it edge worker bundle
  - Step 5: Update the bundle.js file in the Edge Worker manager with a new version and deploy the new version of EdgeWorker
- - Step 6: In Akamai Propery, add queue-it required variables named as 'PMUSER_QUEUEIT_CUSTOMERID', 'PMUSER_QUEUEIT_CONFIG_TYPE', 'PMUSER_QUEUEIT_SECRET_KEY' and 'PMUSER_QUEUEIT_API_KEY' optional if  'PMUSER_QUEUEIT_CONFIG_TYPE' is cache.
+ - Step 6: In Akamai Propery, add queue-it required **hidden** variables named as 'PMUSER_QUEUEIT_CUSTOMERID', 'PMUSER_QUEUEIT_CONFIG_TYPE', 'PMUSER_QUEUEIT_SECRET_KEY'
+  and if 'PMUSER_QUEUEIT_CONFIG_TYPE' is set to `cache` then
+   - 'PMUSER_QUEUEIT_API_KEY' set for the API key
    Section 'QueueIT variables' describes queue-it varibles in details.
  - Step 7: In Akamai Property, create a behaviour for the URL/Hostname/Conditions where the edge worker will apply choose the name of EdgeWorker created in the upper section (make sure you are not executing edgeworker for static resources)
  - Step 8: Add a Site Failover behavior to retry if EdgeWorker fails
  - Step 9: Add integration config download criteria condition, behavior and cache if integration config download method is used.